awesomedata/awesome-public-datasets/README.rst

    :alt: Awesome
    :target: https://github.com/sindresorhus/awesome

-`This list of public data sources <https://github.com/caesar0301/awesome-public-datasets>`_ are collected and tidied from blogs, answers, and user responses.
+`This list of a topic-centric public data sources <https://github.com/caesar0301/awesome-public-datasets>`_ in high quality.
+They are collected and tidied from blogs, answers, and user responses.
 Most of the data sets listed below are free, however, some are not.
 Other amazingly awesome lists can be found in the